JohnGrime/MolecularUtilities/Programs/README.md

 Here we specify to only use atoms with name `CA` for the comparison, and only use atoms from residues numbered 1 to 145 (these form the "head" of each protein).

-The output tells us how many atoms pass the filter for each molecule in the data file, and the RMSD fro the reference structure before and after superposition.
+The output tells us how many atoms pass the filter for each molecule in the data file, and the RMSD for the reference structure before and after superposition.
 Not surprisingly, the closest match to the reference structure (specified as the first entry in the reference PDB file, `3P05.pdb`) is ... the first entry in the `3P05.pdb` file!
 However, we can see that the structure of the "heads" of other proteins in the ring are very similar (< 1 Angstrom RMSD).

 ## <a name="Centroids"></a> Centroids